HomeTop HeadlinesMelania Debuts Her New Documentary

 First Lady Melania Trump revealed the grandeur of a private White House screening of her new documentary on Saturday, January 24.
 She posted a video on Sunday that displayed how the White House East Room was converted into a theater for the black-tie event.

-The exclusive viewing of Melania, a $75 million documentary produced by Amazon ($40M acquisition + $35M marketing), took place on Saturday evening.
+The exclusive viewing of Melania, the $75 million documentary produced by Amazon ($40M acquisition + $35M marketing), took place on Saturday evening.
 The film, directed by Brett Ratner, chronicles the 20 days leading up to President Donald Trump’s inauguration.
 It was the first time the president had seen the complete film.

 Guests were greeted by a full military band performing “Melania’s Waltz” upon their arrival at the East Room.
 The video shared by Melania included footage of her and President Trump entering the room.